WOOF, the crating debate continues – to crate or not to crate your dog?

 #9 Reason NOT to crate your dog – IT DOESN’T JUSTIFY “PROTECTION”

 Protecting your dog from an emergency or accident does NOT justify regular crating.
 One may argue that a crate could save a dog’s life in an earthquake, which could be true.
 However, the probability of a natural disaster doesn’t justify crating your dog PERIOD.
 Do you hide under the table every day in case of an earthquake?
 Do you wear a hazmat suit to protect yourself from a potential airborne outbreak?

 Do you wear a life vest at all times in case of a flood?
 If the answer is no, you should comprehend that emergencies just do not make a valid argument to regularly crate your dog.
 On the other hand, crating your dog when you’re away may pose even more danger to him.
 Being locked up, he loses the opportunity to escape in a fire, flood, or break-in.

 #10 Reason NOT to crate your dog – IT IS DEMEANING

-Now, some of you may be asking – what is the difference between putting a dog in a crate vs. a carrier (for air travel), which is even smaller?
+Some of you may be asking – what is the difference between putting a dog in a crate vs. a carrier (for air travel), which is even smaller?
 Don’t both result in the restriction of mobility and freedom?
-As an international escapader, I can bark out two notable differences: 1) A carrier is REQUIRED by the airlines so you, as a dog parent, don’t have a choice (unless you have a legitimate assistance dog) whereas crate-training is truly up to your discretion, and 2) Carriers are solely used for the duration of a flight.
-Dogs who travel in carriers are not confined to them on a regular basis and can happily resume their daily freedoms as soon as the travel day is over.
+As a world-traveling Yorkie, I can bark out two notable differences: 1) A carrier is REQUIRED by the airlines so you, as a dog parent, don’t have a choice (unless you have a legitimate assistance dog), whereas crate-training is entirely up to your discretion, and 2) Carriers are solely used for the duration of a flight.
+Dogs who travel in carriers are not confined to them on a regular basis and can happily resume their regular freedoms as soon as the travel day is over.

 Markin’ it up,